muccy/MUKNetworking/README.md

-MUKDownload
+MUKNetworking
 ===========
-MUKDownload is a simple, block-based, ARC-enabled wrapper around `NSURLConnection` for iOS 4+.
+MUKNetworking is a simple, block-based, ARC-enabled library built around `NSURLConnection` for iOS 4+.
 If you do need more complex solutions, please look at great frameworks like [AFNetworking].

 Requirements